The 10 Best Songs by The Seekers

 written by Tom Springfield, non-album single, 1964

-The Seekers’ 1960s career is very much entwined with that of Dionysius P. A. O’Brien, better known as Tom Springfield.
-O’Brien had previously enjoyed success in The Springfields, alongside his sister Dusty.
-He went onto a career as a songwriter and a producer in the mid-1960s, furnishing The Seekers with a succession of hits.
-‘I’ll Never Find Another You’ was the second highest-selling song of 1965 in the UK.
+He went on to a career as a songwriter and a producer in the mid-1960s.
+Springfield furnished The Seekers with a succession of hits.
+‘I’ll Never Find Another You’ was the UK’s second highest-selling song of 1965.

 Q: Why did the ram lose his joy?